WalletHub, Financial Company

 @WalletHub

-Secured credit cards have both pros and cons, just like any other type of credit card, but the advantages of secured cards ultimately outweigh the disadvantages.
-Most importantly, secured credit cards are inexpensive, easy to get, and capable of helping you improve your credit score
+Secured credit cards have both pros and cons, just like any other type of credit card, but their advantages ultimately outweigh the disadvantages.
+Most importantly, secured credit cards are inexpensive, easy to get, and capable of helping you improve your credit score.

 One of the biggest pros of secured credit cards is that they’re available to customers with poor or limited credit.
 Secured cards also report account activity to the major credit bureaus just like unsecured cards do.
 This means cardholders can begin to rebuild or establish credit by using the card responsibly.
 In addition, secured cards usually have lower fees than unsecured credit cards for people with less-than-good credit.